Anu-310/velora-paris-loreal/README.md

 ## Project Context

-This project was developed as part of the **L’Oréal Brandstorm Innovation Challenge**, exploring the future of **Beauty Tech, personalization, and intelligent fragrance systems**.
+This project was developed as part of the **L’Oréal Brandstorm 2026**, exploring the future of **Beauty Tech, personalization, and intelligent fragrance systems**.